 The works of Tove Jansson (1914–2001) are amongs the most cherished pieces in the HAM collection.
 HAM has dedicated some of its galleries to an exhibition of the artist’s life and works.

 In the new hanging, Jansson’s frescos Party in the City and Party in the Country and her sketches of murals for the Aurora Children’s Hospital are now joined by two Tove’s murals, Rest After Work and Electricity, which were made for the Pitäjänmäki factory of the Strömberg company.
-During the exhibition, the public will have an opportunity to follow the conservation of Electricity.
-The conservation of the piece has been made possible by support from Moomin Characters Ltd. The art conservator will be working with the mural from Tuesday to Friday at 12-15 (changes are possible).
+During the exhibition, the public had an opportunity to follow the conservation of Electricity.
+The conservation of the piece was made possible by support from Moomin Characters Ltd.

 The new hanging includes also lamps by designer Paavo Tynell, which were featured in the original venue of the frescos, the Kaupunginkellari restaurant in Helsinki.

 Tove Jansson received the first major commission of her career from the electromechanical company Oy Strömberg Ab in 1945.
 The director of the factory, a friend of the Jansson family, wanted a fresco for the factory’s canteen in Pitäjänmäki.
 Tove wanted to help workers relax and thus painted a moment of leisure.
 The client, however, would have preferred a picture that featured the factory, so Tove painted another piece featuring lightning bolts and power cables that clearly allude to electricity.
 In connection with a renovation of the factory in the 1960s, the works were removed from the canteen and donated to the City of Helsinki.